Photo: Cruise Ships tied up in Ketchikan Harbor

 The first time we sailed to Ketchikan the size and number of the cruise ships made me want to run and hide.
 But then I discovered if I took the time to look beyond the cruise ships, Ketchikan is a great town.
 Here is why:

-The merchants might be busy with cruise ship passengers but there are some who always take time out to talk to us.
-They own and operate locally stores that are also worth visiting (compared to the stores that cater to cruise ship passengers).
+The merchants might be busy with cruise ship passengers but there are some who always take time to talk to us.
+They own and operate local stores that are also worth visiting (compared to the stores that cater to cruise ship passengers).
 These include:

 Linda Meuter, owner of Chinook and Company seafood store https://chinookandcompany.com/.
-Hearing Linda talk about the benefits of eating sustainably fished canned salmon can convert the most also introduced us to the benefit to both store owners and tourists of being five blocks away from the cruise ship docks.
-Only serious shoppers, those who understand the benefits of sustainable canned salmon will make the trip.
-We've confirmed for ourselves that the best stores, restaurants, etc. are at least five blocks away from the cruise ships.
+Hearing Linda talk about the benefits of eating sustainably fished canned salmon can convert the most anti-can chef.
+Linda also introduced us to the idea that the best stores are always five blocks away from the cruise ship docks.
+Only serious shoppers, those who understand the benefits of sustainable canned salmon and original art will make the trip.

 Needless to say, talking to all these people takes time away from writing a blog!